 - 1. The subject property is located within the boundary of the CIPA, as set out in Map 1 of this Plan. - 2.
-The proposed application(s) for CIP program support are in conformity with the Town's Official Plan, and any relevant Secondary Plan. - 3.
-The applicant, property owner, assessed property owner or tenant of a property to whom the owner has assigned consent to receive assistance under the CIP is in good standing with regard to by-laws of the Town of Richmond Hill, property taxes, municipal fees and levies liable on the property and/or outstanding municipal bills and is not involved in ongoing litigation with the Town.
-Should such matters be remedied and/ or cleared and/or resolved, applications for assistance under the CIP may be reinstated. - 4.
-The applicant must be either a registered property owner, assessed property owner or a tenant of a property to whom the owner has assigned consent to receive assistance under the CIP.
+The proposed application(s) for CIP program support are in conformity with the City's Official Plan. - 3.
+The applicant, property owner, assessed property owner or tenant of a property to whom the owner has assigned consent to receive assistance under the CIP is in good standing with regard to by-laws of the City of Richmond Hill, property taxes, municipal fees and levies liable on the property and/or outstanding municipal bills and is not involved in ongoing litigation with the Town.
+Should matters be remedied and/or cleared and/or resolved, applications for assistance under the CIP may be reinstated. - 4.
+The applicant must either be a registered property owner, assessed property owner or a tenant of a property to whom the owner has assigned consent to receive assistance under the CIP.

-Approval will be based on the merits of each application (i.e. achievement of eligibility criteria ) and subject to the recommendations made by Town Staff and the approval of Council, as further described in Section 6.0 IMPLEMENTATION.
+Approval will be based on the merits of each application (i.e. achievement of eligibility criteria) and subject to the recommendations made by City Staff and the approval of Council, as further described in Section 6.0 IMPLEMENTATION.